lmjohns3/theanets/docs/quickstart.rst

 Regressor
 ---------

-The third major class of model in `theanets` is the :class:`Regressor` class.
-This type of model is like the :class:`Classifier`, but instead of attempting to produce a one-of-k output using the softmax, a :class:`Regressor` attempts to output some continuous-valued target vector for each input.
+The third major class of model in ``theanets`` is the :class:`theanets.Regressor`.
+This type of model is like the :class:`theanets.Classifier`, but instead of attempting to produce a one-of-k output using the softmax, a :class:`theanets.Regressor` attempts to output some continuous-valued target vector for each input.

 This type of model isn't usually useful for the MNIST digits dataset, so we won't talk about it further here.
 Keep in mind that it exists, however, for